 The final year of the program offers the chance to consolidate knowledge bases while immersing yourself back into child psychiatry.
 The core of your fifth year is the outpatient child and adolescent therapy cases.
-You join the consultation/liaison service for six months during the year, seeing acute cases in the emergency room and working with peers in pediatrics to manage complex cases.
-You spend one half-day per week involved with school-based health programs and two half-days per week in a behavioral health home setting.
+You join the consultation/liaison service for six months during the year, seeing acute cases in the emergency room and working with peers in pediatrics to manage complex cases..
 Residents are also immersed in Mount Sinai Health System’s various Centers of Excellence.

 The didactic curriculum parallels the second year child psychiatry fellowship curriculum, and you have a class day per week to continue to improve your knowledge base and clinical skills.

-In the fifth year of training, you spend two afternoons a week in the co-located outpatient child and adolescent psychiatry clinic within Pediatrics.
+In the fifth year of training, you spend one morning a week in the co-located outpatient child and adolescent psychiatry clinic within Pediatrics.

 Upon completion of the PGY-4 year, you become eligible to take the pediatric board examination and often sit for the exam in the fall of this fifth year.